TechWithRamaa/TechWithRamaa/README.md

 - 👋 Hi, I’m Ramaa

-- 💚 She/Her | Developer at Oracle, India | Alumna @ PSG Tech
+- 💚 She/Her | Software Developer at Oracle, India | Alumna @ PSG Tech

 - ⚡ Channels a profound passion for crafting products that deeply connect with customers